vitaly-t/pg-promise/README.md

 3. Invokes your callback function with the connection object;
 4. Excutes ```COMMIT```, if the callback resolves, or ```ROLLBACK```, if the callback rejects;
 5. Releases the connection (detached transaction only);
-6. Resolves with the callback's resolve result, if success; rejects with error reason, if failed.
+6. Resolves with the callback's result, if success; rejects with error reason, if failed.

 Example of a detached transaction:
 ```javascript